Tackling Climate Change

 Roadmap Towards CO2 Reduction

 Our climate change strategy builds on an established track record of efficiency that saw AirAsia ranked among airlines with the lowest carbon intensities in the world.
 Between 2017 and 2019, we exceeded IATA's recommendation of 1.5% annual reduction in carbon intensity measures.
-However, our progress was impacted by changes to our network caused by Covid-19 measures.
-Over the last two years, carbon intensity rose again as a result of shorter flight lengths.
+However, carbon intensity rose again as a result of shorter flight lengths due to the pandemic.
+In 2023, we recorded a promising decrease in carbon intensity by 1.3% from 2022, getting us back on track with IATA's recommendations.

 1. Fleet Management